SGpp/DisCoTec/CONTRIBUTING.md

 contributors may be able to solve it, otherwise they may be able to give pointers to common solutions.

+### Get DisCoTec Help

+If you run into any combination technique or DisCoTec programming trouble, please also raise an issue.
+We know that the [documentation](https://discotec.readthedocs.io/) may be insufficient in places, but we need your feedback to know where to expand!

 ## Solve an Issue or Contribute a Feature

 To find a good place to start coding, have a look at the